RosenDobrev10/Balkan-countries/README.md

 # Balkan-contries
-Enter a balkan contry to see their flag and capital.
+Enter a balkan country to see their flag and capital.
 The countries you can choose from are Bulgaria, Serbia, Romania, Greece, Turkey, North Macedonia, Albania, Montenegro, Bosnia and Herzegovina, Croatia and Kosovo.